pakkinlau/pakkinlau/README.md

 The following packages can be discovered and installed directly using PyPI and pip commands.

 Workflow optimization
 - [Gites](https://github.com/pakkinlau/gites): The objective of the Gites is to replicate the user experience of employing Google Drive or OneDrive functionalities within the context of Git commands.
+The actions such as batch push, pull, clone are provided.

 ## 🏘Open Source Projects